 Joseph was buried close to his brother Samuel.

-Joseph’s wife Jane died almost 20 years later, at 10 Bath Street, aged 71, and was buried in the same family vault.
+Joseph’s wife Jane died almost 20 years later, on January 19th, 1899, at 10 Bath Street, aged 71, and was buried in the same family vault.

 The assistants in the grocery shop were …